wp-plugins/bv-pantheon-migration/readme.txt

 == Description ==

-The easiest way to migrate your site to Pantheon.
+Pantheon is a website management platform for WordPress.
+The Pantheon Migration Plugin allows you to easily migrate your WordPress site to the platform, from any other web host
+Just provide your Pantheon SFTP credentials, and the plugin will take care of the rest!

+Don’t waste time manually migrating sites, focus on your projects and we’ll make it easy to get up and running on Pantheon.

 == Changelog ==
 = 1.17 =